Ym012/VR-Researh-Situation-Worldwide/README.md

 The data tables we got after pre-processing are stored in 'tables'.

-There are three charts in 'visualization' file, which are to present the data in a visualized way.
+There are three charts in 'visualize' file, which are to present the data in a visualized way.

 'ERM' shows the entity relational model of our project.
 And 'relational model' is the relational model.